HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 Why We Like It

 The difference between this gas log set (Post Oak) and the Editor’s choice (Big Stack) is the smaller size and the quantity of the ceramic logs included in this package.
-For that reason, the “Post Oak” gas insert package is a more economical choice.
+Therefore, the “Post Oak” gas insert package is more economical.

 Specs